 At their core, comparison charts are useful for showing pieces of information as they compare to each other and another metric, such as time or financial value.
 Additionally, comparison charts are useful for providing precise information because you can label them in detail without creating any visual clutter.

 Need more help with chart selection?
 Check out this infographic.

 Most charts are versatile and relatively forgiving, but you can get the most out of them by following a few simple guidelines:

 - Each time and value interval between marks on the graph should be consistent.

-- In the chart, time should always run from left to right, otherwise your audience could misinterpret it.
+- If on the X-axis, time should always run from left to right.
+Otherwise, you’re likely to confuse your audience.

 - Labels are important, but you shouldn’t need to include guidelines or explanatory information – your chart should speak for itself.
 If you need to provide guidelines, consider finding a simpler way to present the data.